Common Lisp the Language, 2nd Edition

 Errors in the dynamic transfer of control in a program should inherit

-not a subtype of program-error
+not a subtype of program-error.

-The errors that result from giving throw
+The errors that result from giving throw a tag that is

-not active or from giving go
+not active or from giving go or return-from a

 tag that is no longer dynamically available are control errors.